james-bltg/flutter-native-oc/README.md

-# How to navigate to a ios oc page from flutter page
+# How to navigate to a ios native objectivre-c page from flutter page

 ## Getting Started